rumanbsl/react-svg-icon-generator/README.md

 - **keepFillColor** (optional) - it will keep the original fill color from imported SVG in case you want to use multiple colors in your icon, therefore you will not be able to use `color` prop
 - **native** (optional) - it will generate component that can be used in React Native projects.
 This functionality depends on [react-native-svg](https://github.com/react-native-community/react-native-svg) library that has to be installed separately (it is not included in dependencies).
 You can easily overwrite [default native template](template/icon_native.nunjucks) using *template* option
 - **reactPureRender** (optional) - it will use `import {PureComponent} from 'react';` instead of `import {Component} from 'react';`.
 If you use this, make sure you use React >= v15.3.0.
-- **radium** (optional) - it will import radium and wrap Icon component with Radium wrapper.
-In order to use Radium it has to be installed separately (it is not part of dependencies).
 - **template** (optional) - provide path to your custom template, you can look at example at [Icon.template](template/icon.nunjucks)